-Time variable filtering (TVF) was proposed to stabilize fundamental mode surface wave dispersion estimation when waveforms appear contaminated.
-Interference effects from other mode branches, multipathing or other concurrent signals are the most likely cause.
-Arguably, one should probably refrain entirely from analyzing such contaminated waveforms.
-This may be feasible in global long-period seismology below 20mHz, where large waveform collections are available.
-However, in regional studies, in monitoring efforts of the CTBT or to study the dispersion at shorter periods this may not be possible.
+entirely from analyzing such contaminated waveforms.
+This may be feasible in global low-frequency seismology below 20 mHz, where large waveform collections are available.
+However, in regional studies using temporary networks, in monitoring efforts of the CTBT or to study the dispersion at shorter periods, this may not be possible.
 Aside from TVF, various techniques are available to extract a primary signal from a time series.
-Herrin and Goforth (1977) applied phase-matched filters (PMF) to Rayleigh waves of an earthquake and a nuclear explosion.
-In this process, a time series is matched to a synthetic by iteratively windowing a narrow-band filtered correlation function between the two to eliminate interfering signals.
+Herrin and Goforth (1977) applied phase-matched filters (PMFs) to Rayleigh waves of an earthquake and a nuclear explosion.
+In this process, a time series is matched to a synthetic by iteratively windowing a narrow-band-filtered correlation function between the two to eliminate interfering signals.
 PMF makes no assumptions about the time-frequency structure of the interfering signals in a seismogram.
 TVF takes into account the dispersion.
 The idea behind TVF is that different signals may arrive at the recording station at the same time but the frequency content and group velocities are sufficiently different that the signal to be studied can be isolated by time-frequency filtering.
-For example, the Gabor matrix in Figure 37 shows the fundamental mode as the largest signal but at the same time as the very low-frequency fundamental mode reaches the station, the first overtone, with frequencies around 10mHz also comes in.
-A time-frequency filter that enhances the signal below 3 mHz at this time but then enhances 6 mHz signal at a later time significantly reduces the biasing effects of a single window covering the whole time series for analysis.
+For example, the Gabor matrix in

+Figure 37 shows the fundamental mode as the largest signal, but at the same time as the very low-frequency fundamental mode reaches the station, the first overtone, with frequencies around 10 mHz, also comes in.
+A time-frequency filter that enhances the signal below 3 mHz at this time but then enhances 10-mHz signals at a later time significantly reduces the biasing effects of a single window covering the whole time series.
 Pilant and Knopoff (1964) first applied TVF to separate the seismic signal from two different earthquakes that arrived at a station nearly at the same time and therefore created a beating pattern in the waveform.
-Since then, the method has been applied to investigate structure of the crust and upper mantle (e.g. Knopoff et al., 1966).
+Since then, the method has been applied to investigate structure of the crust and upper mantle (e.g., Knopoff et al., 1966).
 TVF is also included in the FTAN package of Levshin et al. (1989) in a second iteration to improve measurement precision.
-A technique that combines PMF with TVF is the frequency variable filtering of Russell et al. (1998) to reduce spectral amplitude biasing introduced by frequency domain filtering.
+A technique that combines PMF with TVF is the frequency variable filtering of Russell et al. (1988) to reduce spectral amplitude biasing introduced by frequency domain filtering.

-Technical details of the time variable filtering approach are described in Landisman et al. (1969).
+Technical details of the TVF approach are described in Landisman et al. (1969).
 The filtering can be done either in the time or the frequency domain.
 In the latter, the starting point is the spectrum of the original time series.
 Each harmonic coefficient is multiplied by a function that has a certain shape in the time domain.
-Landisman et al. (1969) suggest a cosine taper with where
+Landisman et al. (1969) suggested a cosine taper with where

-$$w(t) = \begin{cases} \cos(\frac{\pi(t-t_n(\omega))}{2L(\omega)}), & \text{for } t_n - L \le t \le t_n + L \\ 0 & \text{else} \end{cases}$$
+$$w(t) = \begin{cases} \cos\left(\frac{\pi(t - t_n(\omega))}{2L(\omega)}\right), & \text{for } t_n - L \le t \le t_n + L\\ 0 & \text{else} \end{cases}$$

-$$L(\omega) = T(\alpha + \beta |du(T)/dT|).$$
+$$L(\omega) = T(\alpha + \beta |\mathbf{d}u(T)/\mathbf{d}T|)$$